-Indian Americans are not only pushing the vehicles of innovation in the United States and fuelling the US? economic growth but also contributing generously to several social welfare programs.
+Indian Americans are not only pushing the vehicles of innovation in the United States and fueling the US’ economic growth but also contributing generously to several social welfare programs.
 In the history of America, there are many individuals and couples of Indian origin who have donated millions of dollars to their alma maters.
 Among them are Florida-based Dr. Kiran Patel and Dr. Pallavi Patel who featured in our series of inspiring stories of philanthropy for donating $171,500 to build affordable homes for the needy and $200 million to Nova Southeastern University for health care development.

 Instituted by Bill Gates, Melinda Gates and Warren Buffett in 2010, the Giving Pledge is a leading group of nearly 200 philanthropists from 22 countries including India and the United States.
 There are 40 from the US alone.
 Workday Inc. CEO Aneel Bhusri and cofounder Allison Bhusri are among the 14 new signatories, including Rohini and Nandan Nilekani of India.